amulyaboggavarapu7/my2-Boggavarapu/README.md

 ---
 # PITHY QUOTES

->*Albert einstin*-- We can't solve today's problems with the mentality that created them.<br>
+>*Albert einstin*-- "We can't solve today's problems with the mentality that created them."<br>
 >*Albert Einstein*"The most important thing is to never stop questioning.”